jannazaman/AI-Project-Heart-Disease/README.md

 * import numpy &#8594; for numerical operations
 * scikit-learn &#8594; popular machine learning library that provides simple and efficient tools for data analysis, modeling, splitting

-## Key Results
+## Results
 ### Superior Performance of MLP with "tanh" Activation:
 Based on experiment outcomes, the MLP model with the "tanh" activation function outperformed both linear and non-linear SVM models, achieving the highest accuracy of 0.885.
 This indicates that the MLP model is a better fit for this dataset and its ability to simulate non-linear correlations contributes to capturing complex data patterns effectively.

 ### Model Advantages:
-SVMs excel in handling high-dimensional and non-linearly separable data through kernel functions, offering insights into the decision-making process.
-On the other hand, MLPs provide greater flexibility, mastering complex mappings.
+- SVMs excel in handling high-dimensional and non-linearly separable data through kernel functions, offering insights into the decision-making process.
+- MLPs provide greater flexibility, mastering complex mappings.
 Careful hyperparameter selection is essential to avoid overfitting in MLP, while the symmetric "tanh" activation function aids in better data pattern understanding.

 ## Download Dataset
 You can download the dataset (processed.cleveland.data) from the UCI Machine Learning Repository: https://archive.ics.uci.edu/ml/datasets/Heart+Disease